xenlo/mediawiki-2-hugo/README.md

 ### Content ###
 And of course, it fetch the content of each pages in its latest version, and convert it in MarkDown (github flavour).

 :warning: This use pandoc tool to convert the MediaWiki syntax into the MarkDown.
-Please ensure that `pandoc` is accessible
+Please ensure that `pandoc` is installed and accessible.

 ## How does it works? / What does it need? ##